There was a little hint of "rose"

 in the sky, the day she left us

 Rosie and one of her many beloved cats "Sissy"

 By Bob Weaver

 Our dog Rosie was a gentle soul, no grab and growl, not once, it was her spirit.
-She, like all the dogs we've loved before, died yesterday.
+She, like all the dogs we've loved before, in and out of every door, died yesterday.

 She would almost ask permission to eat her food, showing respect to her human beings day and night, and other animals too, especially our cats, she mothered and groomed them everyday, and they loved her.

 She would gently scratch on our bedroom door when she wanted out at night and would get sad-eyed when all the kids left.

 When I would talk to her, I would advise her my words were directed to her soul, her large rolling eyes would listen intently.

 Like most of our dogs, we rescued her.
 She was abandoned along the West Fork of the Little Kanawha River, our grandson August immediately naming her Rosie in the middle of a birthday party,